 - In the case of a new, related packaging unit.

 - Changes in the safety information

-Since the Saudi authorities have followed the framework guidelines of the International Medical Device Regulators Forum (IMDRF) as well as existing regulations such as those in the USA or the EU, the requirements are similar to these regulations.
-Of course, there are also deviations, such as in the classification or the special requirements.
+Since the Saudi authorities have followed the framework guidelines of the International Medical Device Regulators Forum (IMDRF) and existing regulations such as those in the USA or the EU, the requirements are similar.
+Of course, there are also deviations, such as in the classification or special requirements.

 The long-term compliance of our customers is important to us.
 That is why we always keep an eye on international regulations.
-Additionally, to the EU-MDR requirements, we have structured mytracekey MedTech the way to easily map other international regulations.[Disclaimer]
+Additionally, to the EU-MDR requirements, we have structured mytracekey MedTech in a way to easily map other international regulations.[Disclaimer]